We can say with some conviction that you are a sufferer of glossophobia – the fear of public speaking.

 #2 – Make Some Notes

 Nervousness can lead people to write out their speech word-for-word.
-More often that not, this is not a good idea.
+More often that not, this is not a good idea, leads to fear of public speaking.

 Scripting a speech can make it feel unnatural and make it slightly more difficult for your audience to focus.
 It’s better to jog your brain with main ideas in the form of notes.